ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

         <tr>
             <td rowspan=4>Support Counting Strategy</td>
             <td>Trace Transaction</td>
-            <td>counts the number of trees (multiplied by the number of traces) in the tree bank (pool of all variants represented as trees) with at least one occurrence of a subtree</td>
+            <td>counts the number of occurrences of a sub-pattern, counting each occurrence as one for each trace</td>
         </tr>
         <tr>
             <td>Variant Transaction</td>
-            <td>counts the number of trees in the tree bank with at least one occurrence of a subtree</td>
+            <td>counts the number of occurrences of a sub-pattern, counting each occurrence as one for each variant</td>
         </tr>
         <tr>
             <td>Trace Root-Occurrence</td>
-            <td>counts the number of occurrences (counting each occurrence as one for each trace) with unique roots in the trees of the treebank</td>
+            <td>counts the number of occurrences of a sub-pattern having unique parents, counting each occurrence as one for each trace</td>
         </tr>
         <tr>
             <td>Variant Root-Occurrence</td>
-            <td>counts the number of occurrences (counting each occurrence as one for each variant) with unique roots in the trees of the treebank</td>
+            <td>counts the number of occurrences of a sub-pattern having unique parents, counting each occurrence as one for each variant</td>
         </tr>
         <tr>
             <td>Maximum Size</td>